RareSkills/blog/don-t-study-blockchain-if-you-want-a-high-salary/don-t-study-blockchain-if-you-want-a-high-salary.md

 And don’t underestimate timezones.
 In an ideal world, teams can pass tasks around asynchronously and one person works on it at night, while another team works on it the next day.
 In reality, if you need a key detail while another team member is asleep, this tiny inconvenience can compound into a productivity killer.
 The larger the team, the more likely this is to happen.

-Saving \$500,000 and then having routine misunderstandings cause team productivity plummet to zero isn’t worth it.
+Saving \$500,000 and then having routine misunderstandings cause team productivity to plummet to zero isn’t worth it.

 This isn’t to say you can’t make it work.
 But it gets harder as the organization gets larger, and the effort put into making it work has a real business cost that can easily offset the money saved on payroll.